NAME: James Michael WHITE

 On 6 November James, with C Company, was digging a “hop-over” trench.
 They had started the dig at 10:00 pm and would stay there until 4:00 am.
 James had just climbed out of the trench and was helping a mate out when he was shot through the head by a sniper.
 He was buried close by near an abandoned German operating theatre but his body was never recovered.

 Bridget White received a knock on the door of her Digby Road home on Saturday 2 December 1916.
-Before her was local Catholic parish priest, Reverend Shanahan.
+Before her was local Catholic parish priest, Father Shanahan.
 Her heart must have sunk, knowing he would have bad news about her only son.

 For a least the next two years.
 Bridget White placed “In Memoriam” notices in the Hamilton Spectator for James.
 She died just six years after her loss in 1922 aged sixty-six.